KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `proxy` allows the user to connect via a `SOCKS5` proxy.

+#### :pushpin: Examples:

-> Using proxy as a runtime parameter:
+Using proxy as a runtime parameter:

 ```
 komodod -proxy=127.0.0.1:9050
 ```

-> Using proxy as a default value in the coin's .conf file:
+Using proxy as a default value in the coin's .conf file:

 ```
 proxy=127.0.0.1:9050